redhat-developer/rh-che/README.md

 upstream Che repositories.
 - `-Dpl` and `-Damd` to build only some modules of the RedHat Che distribution
 - `clean` as the optional last argument of the build to run `clean` before the `install`

-__Note__: The `-DwithoutKeycloak` arguments are added automatically to the scripts.
-To explicitly activate the Keycloak support, just add the `-DwithoutKeycloak=false` argument.

 ### Update Upstream Che Openshift Connector